-Hartington C of | E Primary School operates a whole school approach and ethos to safeguarding and protecting children.
+Hartington C of |E Primary School operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
 We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

 We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
-To support this the school assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school, our children may be at greater risk of internal Low level concerns, E-Safety and close proximity to County Lines, heightened firearms risk due to the school being situated in a rural farming community.
+To support this the school assesses the risks and issues in the wider community when considering the well- being and safety of its learners.
+Due to the context of our school, our children may be at greater risk of internal Low-level concerns, E-Safety and close proximity to County Lines, heightened firearms risk due to the school being situated in a rural farming community.

 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
 The school delivers a rigorous PSHE programme - Lifewise.
 Access to the NSPCC and Local Community Police Officer who deliver prescribed programmes.
-On-line safety built into the IT curriculum, which includes I-vengers.
+On-line safety built into the IT curriculum, and all our pupils have taken part in the I-vengers internet safety programme.
 Access to DCC Derbyshire Alert and updates.